SunsetFi/stationeers-api-mod/README.md

 Failure to send this token, or sending an invalid token, will result in the command being rejected.

 These tokens uniquely identify your user to the system, and connect your login with your future requests.
 They are valid for 1 hour, after which you must log in again.
 These tokens are encrypted.
 By default, the encryption key is randomly generated each time the server starts up.
 You may choose to use a persistent key by specifying the `jwtSecret` configuration property.
 However, if a third party obtains this key, they will be able to generate forged login requests and bypass security.
 It is recommended that this parameter remains empty so a random encrpytion key will be used every server restart.

+For additional security, tokens are bound to the ip address of the client when the token was issued.
+If the client's ip changes, they will need to login again.
+This is to provide a small amount of protection against the case where a token is intercepted by a malacious third party, as can happen when using the http protocol.

 ## Supported Requests